Purbaya Yudhi Sadewa

-Purbaya Yudhi Sadewa (born 7 July 1964) is an Indonesian economist and engineer who has been serving as minister of finance since 2025 under President Prabowo Subianto.
+Purbaya Yudhi Sadewa (born 7 July 1964) is an Indonesian economist and engineer who served as minister of finance from 2025 to 2026 under President Prabowo Subianto.
 He previously served as head of the Indonesia Deposit Insurance Corporation from 2020 to 2025.

 Biography

 Early life and education

 Purbaya Yudhi Sadewa was born in Bogor, West Java, on 7 July 1964.

 He did his undergraduate study at the Bandung Institute of Technology, where he majored in Electrical Engineering.
 After completing his study, Purbaya shifted his academic focus toward economics for graduate education.

-He then pursued graduate studies in the United States, attending Purdue University in Indiana, where he earned a Master of Science (MSc) and a PhD in Economics.
+He then pursued graduate studies in the United States, attending Purdue University in Indiana, where he earned a PhD in Economics.

 Personal life

 Purbaya's wife, Ida Yulidina, won Wajah Femina, an Indonesian modelling/beauty contest in 1989.
 She earned a law degree from Universitas Padjadjaran, Bandung.
-In more recent times she has been noted for having a modest, simple lifestyle.
-For example, she and her family have been spotted while using ordinary transport (like bajaj), and enjoying street food.

 Purbaya and Ida have two sons: Yuda Purboyo Sunu and Yudo Achilles Sadewa.
 Yudo Achilles Sadewa, born in 2006, is known as a trader and a content creator.
 He attended high school at SMA Al-Izhar Pondok Labu.
 Purbaya once dubbed Yudo "the trader kid" ("si bocah trader") in a social media post in 2023.

-Wealth

-According to his LHKPN report filed with the Corruption Eradication Commission on 11 March 2025, Purbaya Yudhi Sadewa declared a net worth of Rp 39,210,000,000 (US$2,361,720,25), and reported no outstanding liabilities.

-Most of the value derives from land and buildings, which amount to approximately Rp 30,500,000,000, all located in South Jakarta.
-His transportation assets, including cars and motorcycles, are valued at about Rp 3,606,000,000, while cash and cash equivalents total around Rp 4,200,000,000.
-Securities are listed at Rp 220,000,000, and other movable assets at Rp 684,000,000.

-His landed properties are all reported as his own gain.
-Purbaya's personal vehicles are also reported as his own.

 Career

 Professional career

-Prior to entering government service, Purbaya Yudhi Sadewa worked as a Wireline field engineer at Schlumberger Overseas SA from 1989 to 1994.
+Prior to entering government service, Purbaya worked as a Wireline field engineer at Schlumberger Overseas SA from 1989 to 1994.
 Later, from October 2000 to July 2005, he served as Senior Economist at Danareksa Research Institute.
 In April 2006 he took on the role of President Director of PT Danareksa Securities, a post he held until October 2008.
 Alongside that, from July 2005 to March 2013, he occupied the position of Chief Economist at Danareksa Research Institute.
 Following that period, he was appointed as a Member of the Board of Directors of PT Danareksa (Persero), serving from March 2013 through April 2015.